Retirement Retired Life

 Reading can be a great way to spend time when you’re retired as you can fill your former work hours with more leisure activities.

-But you don’t have to spend money on physical books that will take up space in your home or add to clutter you may already be trying to reduce now that you’re retired.
+But you don’t have to spend money on physical books, which will take up space in your home or add to the clutter you may already be trying to reduce now that you’re retired.

 Instead, make sure you get good use out of your library card by checking books out or splurging on an e-reader that will allow you to download free ebooks from your local library.